Vasudev-Arora/nlp-stats/README.md

 python3 utils.py
 ```

-The program has all the functions printed for the testing file (random.txt)
+The program has all the functions printed for the testing file (random.txt) on the asked questions.

-To get the output on custom text, the random.txt has to be overriden with the sample text.
+To get the output on sample/custom text, the random.txt has to be overriden with the sample/custom text and program has to be re-run again.

-Either way, these functions are from utils can also used as library.
-For eg:-
+Either way, utils.py serves as the library for the function.
+Hence, below function statement (as an example ) import would also work in any other python file when this library is integrated in the project structure.

 ```
 from utils import average_letters